 Phonics

-Parent guide to phonics blending activities: clear answers, a 10-minute home routine, class-selection checkpoints, and realistic milestones to help your child become a confident reader.
+Parent guide to phonics blending practice for reading confidence: clear answers, a 10-minute home routine, class-selection checkpoints, and realistic milestones to help your child become a confident reader.

 Tiny Steps Academic Team16 Nov 20259 min